TNorman6252/quiz-app-console/README.md

 - Play Game - (finds a random question a specified number of times for the quiz).
 - Save and Load Questions to a file using XML and JSON
 - Added some basic JUnit 5 Test functions
+- Dokka Page has been added to the quiz app

 ###  The functionality listed above all contain "nice to have" or "quality-of-life" features that you will notice while using the app.